kubernetes/enhancements/keps/sig-instrumentation/5915-async-trace-context-propagation/README.md

 ### Non-Goals

-* Modifying the Kubernetes API to add tracing context as a first-class field (this uses annotations instead).
+* Modifying object metadata to add tracing context as a first-class field (this uses annotations instead).
 * Automatically instrumenting all controllers (adoption is opt-in per component).
 * Replacing existing logging, metrics, or the events API.
 * Defining how observability backends should visualize Span Links.